SuperOfficeDocs/contribution/markdown-guide/index.md

 ### Icons

-Reusable icons are placed in the repo's top-level *media/icons/* folder.
+Reusable icons are placed in the repository's top-level *media/icons/* folder.
 Don't set alt text for icons.

 ## Included Markdown files

 When the same content should be repeated on multiple pages, you can use includes.

-Reusable content snippets are placed in their own Markdown files in the */includes* subfolder and referenced from where it should be inserted.
+Reusable content snippets are placed in their own Markdown files in the */includes* subfolder and referenced from where they should be inserted.
 The reference is replaced at build time by the extensions.

 > [!NOTE]
 > Includes are not rendered in the GitHub preview.